There are several types of loans available. Some loans are available through the government, while others are available through private lenders.

 Federal Direct Stafford Loan—Subsidized and Unsubsidized

 This is a low-interest government loan program.
 The Direct Stafford Loan is the basic undergraduate loan in the United States.
 The money comes from the federal government, and there is no credit check.
 The interest rate changes once per year, on July 1.
 The Department of Education may keep an origination fee that will be deducted from loan proceeds.
-The origination fee for Direct Stafford Loans disbursed between October 1, 2019 and October 1, 2020 is 1.059%.
-For the 2020-2021 award year, the interest rate will be fixed at 2.75%.
+The origination fee for Direct Stafford Loans disbursed between October 1, 2022 and October 1, 2023 is 1.057%.
+For the 2022-2023 award year, the interest rate will be fixed at 4.99% (the temporary 0% interest rate for the pandemic has been extended to November 22, 2022).
 There are lifetime Direct Stafford Loan limits.
 For Independent students, the lifetime limit is $57,500 with no more than $23,000 in subsidized loans.
 For Dependent students, the lifetime limit is $31,000 with no more than $23,000 in subsidized loans.
 Repayment of loans begins six months after one ceases to be a half-time student.
 Normally, students have 10 years to repay Direct Stafford Loans, but there are various payment plans available that may allow borrowers to extend the 10-year period.

 Subsidized means the government pays the interest while the student is attending classes at least half-time and qualifies for a subsidized loan by having need.
 By regulation, the annual amount a student may receive for Labouré's degree programs is $3,500 as a first-year student, $4,500 as a second-year student, or $5,500 as a third-year student or higher.